8 Freight Claims Tips to Ensure You Get the Full Amount Paid

 The Carmack amendment requires all parties to mitigate in good faith.
 If you mitigate before filing you may have problems in negotiations of the settlement.
 File for full cost of the freight when the carrier acknowledges the claim then mitigate.

 The same regulations which outline the timeline for valuation of a claim, also states that this filing must be accompanied by a copy of the paid freight bill.
 Not paying the freight bill, even though you feel the carrier is at fault, can work against you when attempting to resolve the claim quickly.
 It will save you much headache in the future to simply go ahead and pay the freight bill as soon as possible.
 Always take the higher road when it comes to claims.
 Pettiness will get you nowhere.

 5. Understand the Bill of Lading

 The Bill of Lading is the contract of carriage when there are no other contracts between the shipper and the carrier.
 Also terms (Such as FOB or COD) determine ownership of the goods when damage occurred.
-Any load that crosses state or international borders is governed by USC49 known as the Carmak amendment.
-The claims section of the NMFC (for LTL) doesn’t contradict the Carmak Amendment.
+Any load that crosses state or international borders is governed by USC49 known as the Carmack amendment.
+The claims section of the NMFC (for LTL) doesn’t contradict the Carmack Amendment.